Itcomp-dev/ITC002A-Typescript-Labs/LAB3 - Modules and Namespaces.md

 3. Compile using `tsc`

 ### Path mapping
+Typescript support path mapping which gives a path (folder or file) an alias that can be used within the imports statements:

 1. Open TS configuration file : `tsconfig.json`
 2. Search for the property `baseUrl`, uncomment it and set it to the root project directory (`./`)